 - Provide some alternate reading materials – For students who come without their books, it’s crucial to have some interesting reading materials (think teen and sports magazines, Ripley’s Believe It or Not, Book of World Records, etc.) so the climate of your Book Club is preserved.
 After all, the goal is that everybody is reading!
 It’s really pointless for a student who forgets her novel to pick up another novel from your classroom library (if you have one) because she probably won’t really be connecting with it.
 That’s why the magazines and non-fiction books are a must.
 I tell students that if they forget their novel, I will give them ONE “grace” period, where they can still get their 5 points if they read the alternate materials (because everyone forgets sometimes).
 After that, they will still be required to read silently, but they can’t receive their points.

 - Assign an assessment – To me, a reading workshop means that some students will be reading and some students will be writing about their reading.
-As teachers, we need to assess student comprehension and analysis of the YA literature.
+As teachers, we need to provide opportunities for student to demonstrate their comprehension and analysis of the books they’ve chosen.
 Some students will need to pause in their reading and work on their written response, and others will finish a book in a short time, and be ready to work on the assignment.
 Give out your assessment just after students choose their books, so they can be using strategies such as sticky notes (if necessary) to keep track of their ideas.
 In my classes, I refer to the written assignment as the Book Response.
 Students who are working on their Book Response must have their directions sheet out on their desk (I use colored paper for the top sheet) AND their novel.

 - Put your expectations in writing – I always pass out a handout with the requirements for the Reading Workshop.
 We go over it aloud together and there’s even a little quiz-like “check” at the bottom.
 Students then know exactly how it works!
 On the handout, I include the fact that it’s a silent time, how often and how long, the points they will receive, and the fact that they must be either reading OR working on their Book Response with their book and directions out on their desk.
 Students keep the handout in their English binders–it comes in handy as a reminder.